 - Resides at the same address in the Sioux Falls area with a parent or legal guardian, or

-- Graduated from high school at least four years before the commencement of this academic year.
+- Graduated from high school at least two years before the commencement of this academic year.

 *Residency requirement is based upon the number of years a student has attended college or experienced other post-high school experiences as opposed to academic credits earned.

-- Permission to be waived from the residency requirement is granted by the Center for Campus Life.
+- Permission to be waived from the residency requirement is granted by the Student Affairs office

-- Meal plan requirement: First and second year students living in campus housing are required to participate in a residential meal plan.Third and fourth year students must contact the Center for Campus Life to waive the meal plan requirement or enroll in an approved meal plan.
+- Meal plan requirement: First and second year students living in campus housing are required to participate in a residential meal plan.Third and fourth year students must contact the Student Affairs office to waive the meal plan requirement or enroll in an approved meal plan.